reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

       password: passw@rd
 ````

 We have configured our application to run on port 8090.
-Now, let's startup our application:
+Now, let us start up our application:

 ````text
 mvnw clean verify spring-boot:run (for Windows)